EVNdevs/EVN-arduino/docs/actuators/evnmotor.rst

     Coasts the motor (fast decay).
     Compared to braking with `stop()`, motor comes to a stop more slowly.
-    This function only returns when the motor has come to a stop.

     .. code-block:: cpp